Scripter17/TIBASIC-formulas/README.md

 - SN (S)=Sum of the first N terms

 ### Formulas
-- Calculate A, D, N, TN, and SN given the others.
-(Ex: TN given A, D, and N & SN given A, D, and N)
+- Calculate A, D, N, and TN given the other three.
+- Calculate A, D, N, and SN given the other three.

 ## LENS